Last updated:

 |

-Step 1: Your employer applies for your work permit at the immigration authority at the local Swiss canton.
+Step 1: Your employer applies for your work permit at the immigration authority in the local Swiss canton.

 Step 2: You apply for a work visa through the Swiss embassy.